-I think my absolute favorite dish back then was Pernil (Roasted Pork Shoulder) which is flavored with lots of citrus, cumin and cilantro.
-Just thinking about it is making me hungry but until I find the time to make a whole pork shoulder, I thought I’d take some of those great flavors and turn it into a much more weekday-friendly chicken dinner.
+My absolute favorite dish back then was Pernil (Roasted Pork Shoulder), which is flavored with lots of citrus, cumin and cilantro.
+Just thinking about it is making me hungry, but until I find the time to make a whole pork shoulder, I thought I’d take some of those great flavors and turn it into a much more weekday-friendly chicken dinner.

 So let’s talk about cilantro, shall we?
 (Or coriander, depending on where you’re from).
 Has ever there been a herb so divisive (since the one that accompanied Kiki)?
 Some people (like me, and thankfully, Matt) love it.
-And others… not so much.
+And others … not so much.
 In fact, some people (including my father) HATE IT WITH THE POWER OF A THOUSAND SUNS.
+A THOUSAND SUNS.

-Well, it turns out that there might be an actual genetic reason why that is.
-Not to get all, like, sciencey on you or anything but there’s a cluster of olfactory-receptor genes—part of the genome which influences sense of smell, and in that cluster is a gene called OR6A2.
+It turns out that there might be an actual genetic reason why that is.
+Not to get all sciencey on you or anything but there’s a cluster of olfactory-receptor genes — part of the genome which influences sense of smell, and in that cluster is a gene called OR6A2.
 Variations of that gene can make some people sensitive to the aldehyde chemicals that contribute to cilantro’s flavor.

 If you happen to be in the latter category (you probably aren’t looking at this recipe) you can substitute basil.
 The flavor will obviously be quite different but it would still be tasty.